jxtngx/lightning-lab/README.md

 </details>

+### Roadmap

+- Dash will be replaced with PyneCone
+- wandb will be replaced with Aim
+- CLI will be improved to use common conventions such as `init`, `build`, `run`.

+Why PyncCone and Aim?
+Simply put, I want to support up-and-coming projects.
+At a slightly lower level: I like that PyneCone compiles as a NextJS app, making it deployable to Vercel; and I appreciate the control and simplicity that Aim and Optuna provide over wandb's `agent` and `controller`.

 ## Deploying to Lightning Cloud

 Once a user has created a Lightning account, the app can be deployed to Lightning Cloud with the following command in terminal: